vyapp/vy/BOOK.md

 ### Part from a channel

-Just switch to IRC mode, press
+Just switch to IRC mode, press:

     <Control-e>

-then type.
+Then type:

 ~~~
 PART #channel